lukepate/logger/aritcle.md

 npm install winston
 ```

-We'll go ahead and create two folders to keep our Winston code and Log outputs files.
+We'll go ahead and create two folders.
+One for our Winston code and one for our log outputs.

 ```shell
 mkdir ./logs ./config
 ```

-Create a file for our Winston Logger configuration.
+Create a file for our Winston Logger configuration.**

 ```shell
 touch ./config/winston.js
 ```

 We'll start by creating a new logger with the winston.createLogger method.
 CreateLogger accepts a few parameters such as 'format' and 'silent', but for now we're just going to pass 'level', 'exitOnError and 'transports' to create a basic logger implementation.